stvkoch/simple-query/README.md

 - Benchmark your queries and index.
 - Use EXPLAIN to discovery how and what you need improve.
 - Try discovery if are more fast paginate in PHP side.
 Benchmark this choice!
-- Even COUNT queries, benchmark if are more fast calculate PHP side.
+- Even COUNT queries, benchmark and discovery if are more fast calculate this PHP side.
 - Disable log queries in production.